LayeredMAPF: a decomposition of MAPF instance to reduce solving costs: Results of decomposition

 \subsection{Summary}

-Our method demonstrates high effectiveness for MAPF instances with free grids exceeding two times the number of agents, while its effectiveness diminishes as the number of free grids approaches two times the number of agents.
-This is because a higher number of free grids increases the likelihood of decomposing the instance into smaller subproblems.
+Our method demonstrates high effectiveness for MAPF instances with cells exceeding two times the number of agents, while its effectiveness diminishes as the number of passable cells approaches two times the number of agents.
+This is because a higher number of passable cells increases the likelihood of decomposing the instance into smaller subproblems.
 Conversely, for the same map, the effectiveness of decomposition decreases with an increase in the number of agents in the MAPF instance.

 Regarding subproblems, in most maps, the number of subproblems initially increases and then decreases as the number of agents increases.
 Initially, with only a few agents, decomposition is effective, but as the number of agents increases, decomposition becomes less effective.